About Deb Seymour

 Deb was equally enthused by the soulfulness of her own musical heritage- Irish music.
 In 1987, she met fellow Irish music lovers Ann Krohn (flute, guitar) and David Rick (cello) and they formed Seventh String Celtic Trio which played in the Denver-Boulder area six years to dedicated fans.
 However, in between jigs and reels, Deb found herself writing her own songs and she put out her first CD of original material, "MartianTangos" in 1992.

-In 1994, Deb decided she needed a change of scene and moved to Seattle,WA ,where she had discovered the Puget Sound Guitar Workshop a few summers prior.
-She quickly fell in with the Pacific Northwest Folk Scene and formed Twins Before Birth, a trio with guitarists Nick Dallett and Liz Savage and later Deb Seymour & the Debonairs, a musical quartet that raced the Northwest music scene with their tight, three-part harmonies from 2005-2009.
-Two more CDs ensued, "Cupid's Wheel" in 1999 and "Mama Wears A Hard Hat" in 2011.
+In 1994, Deb decided she needed a change of scene and moved to Seattle where she attended the Puget Sound Guitar Workshop.
+She quickly fell in with the Pacific Northwest open mic scene and formed the bands Twins Before Birth, (a trio with guitarists Nick Dallett and Liz Savage) and later Deb Seymour & the Debonairs, a musical quartet that graced the Northwest music scene with their tight, three-part harmonies Two more CDs ensued, "Cupid's Wheel" in 1999 and "Mama Wears A Hard Hat" in 2011.

-When not on stage, Deb participates in electric car shows, is a member of the Seattle Electric Vehicle Association (for which she is also webmaster) and authors an electric car and zero-waste lifestyle blog called "Deb Goes Green" at www.debgoesgreen.com.
-She is also recently retired from a twenty-year career in webdesign, giving her more time for music:-)
+When not on stage, Deb is an avid electric car and zero-waste lifestyle advocate, is a member of the Seattle Electric Vehicle Association and authors an electric car and zero-waste lifestyle blog called "Deb Goes Green" at www.debgoesgreen.com.
+She recently retired from a twenty-year career in web design.